University of Campania "Luigi Vanvitelli," Italy, and IZA, Germany

 IZA World of Labor role

-Associate Professor of Economics, University of Campania "Luigi Vanvitelli," Italy
+Associate Professor of Economics, Department of Economics, University of Campania "Luigi Vanvitelli," Italy

 Labor and education, development, transition economics

 Consultant for several international organizations, including the International Labour Organization, Lombardy Regional government, Unesco, and the World Bank

 Assistant Professor of Economics, Seconda Università di Napoli, 2001–2015; Research Fellow, University of Naples “Federico II,” 2000–2001

 PhD in Economics, University of Sussex, 2001

 The Youth Experience Gap: Explaining National Differences in the School-to-Work Transition.
 Heidelberg: Springer International Publishing AG, 2015.

 "Why so slow?
 The school-to-work transition in Italy."
 Studies in Higher Education (Forthcoming).